CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 **Every** payment made with cryptocurrency is public to the whole world because of how blockchain technology works.
 Most popular cryptocurrencies are also not fungible, which means that it is possible to trace the history of a coin.
 This means that if you receive a coin that has been used for illegal activities, you may be accused of doing those activities yourself.

-To be anonymous, you **should not** use currencies such as Ethereum or Bitcoin: instead, you should use currencies such as Monero.
+To be anonymous, you **should not** use currencies such as Ethereum or Bitcoin: instead, you should use currencies like as Monero.
 These currencies are designed to be anonymous, and provide a much higher level of anonymity than other currencies.

 ### Cryptocurrency Scams